-Over the past 6 months, since I expanded the reach of my studies and information to Facebook, Twitter, LinkedIn and other social media, I have been blessed with having made some very good personal connections.
+Over the past 6 months, since I expanded the reach of my studies and information to Facebook, Twitter, LinkedIn, and other social media, I have been blessed with having made some very good personal connections.
 As I dialog with people from all over the world, I can assure you that everything you say, and every opinion you utter, does not go unnoticed.
 H. Pylori plays a huge role in this.

 Long story short (if that’s possible!) – here are the essentials.

 A person doesn’t feel well.
 They sense an uneasiness in their upper body.
 They feel dizzy and they begin to panic.
 Their hearts race and they feel like passing out.
 Maybe for the first time in their lives, they wonder if they are dying.
-Eventually, the feeling passes and they feel OK again.
+Eventually, the feeling passes, and they feel OK again.
 That's what H. Pylori does!

 While all of this is going on, I was researching.
 I quickly focussed on the alkalinity aspect of the process that was causing my palpitations.
 I had massive success with Aloe Gel and with GAS-X for the relief of the gastric distress that was causing the palpitations.
 It worked and all seemed fine.